 The following focuses on commercial landings and revenues for the following key species in this amendment: black grouper, mutton snapper, yellowtail snapper, greater amberjack, red porgy, gag, golden tilefish, red grouper, red snapper, snowy grouper, certain unassessed snapper grouper species, dolphin, and golden crab.
-Landings from the logbook program do not include all landings shown from the ACL database due to landings by fishermen who do not have the federal snapper grouper permit and are not required to complete the logbook; non-reporting in the logbook program is also an issue.
-Additional information on commercial landings and fishing for the snapper grouper fishery, dolphin/wahoo, and golden crab can be found in previous amendments [SG Amendment 13C (SAFMC 2006), SG Amendment 15A (SAFMC 2008a), SG Amendment 15B (SAFMC 2008b), SG Amendment 16 (SAFMC 2009a), SG Regulatory Amendment 9 (SAFMC 2011a), Dolphin/Wahoo Amendment 5 (SAFMC 2013), and Comprehensive ACL Amendment for the South Atlantic Region (SAFMC 2011c)] and is incorporated herein by reference.
+The major sources of data summarized in this description are the SEFSC Commercial ACL Dataset, as summarized by SERO-LAPP, and Federal Logbook System (FLS), supplemented by average prices calculated from the Accumulated Landings System (ALS) and price indices taken from the Bureau of Labor Statistics.
+Landings from the FLS do not include all landings shown from the ACL dataset due to landings by fishermen who do not have the federal snapper grouper permit and are not required to complete the logbook; non-reporting in the logbook program is also an issue.
+The 2013 data are incomplete, including the unavailability of the South Carolina landings and revenues.
+Additional information on commercial landings and fishing for the snapper grouper fishery, dolphin/wahoo, and golden crab can be found in previous amendments [SG Amendment 13C (SAFMC 2006), SG Amendment 15A (SAFMC 2008a), SG Amendment 15B (SAFMC

+2008b), SG Amendment 16 (SAFMC 2009a), SG Regulatory Amendment 9 (SAFMC 2011a), Dolphin/Wahoo Amendment 5 (SAFMC 2013), and Comprehensive ACL Amendment for the South Atlantic Region (SAFMC 2011c)] and is incorporated herein by reference.